drivendataorg/meta-vsc-descriptor-runtime/README.md

       adding: main.py (deflated 50%)
     ```

-6. **Test your submission by launching an instance of the competition Docker image, simulating the same inference process that will take place in the official code execution runtime.** This will mount the requisite host directories on the Docker container, unzip `submission/submission.zip` into the root directory of the container, and then execute `main.py` to produce a CSV file with your image rankings at `submission/submission.csv`.
+7. **Test your submission by launching an instance of the competition Docker image, simulating the same process that will take place in the official code execution runtime.** This will mount the requisite host directories on the Docker container, unzip `submission/submission.zip` into the root directory of the container, and then execute `main.py` to produce your full set and subset rankings at `submission/submission.tar.gz`.

    ```
    $ make test-submission
    ```

 > ⚠️ **Remember** that for local testing purposes, the `code_execution/data` directory is just a mounted version of what you have saved locally in this project's `data` directory.
-So you will just be using the publicly available training files for local testing.
-In the official code execution environment, `code_execution/data` will contain the _actual test data_, which no participants have access to, and this is what will be used to compute your score for the leaderboard.
+In the official code execution environment, `code_execution/data` will contain just the test set data and a query subset CSV.

 ### Logging